tadele-dev/BCD-VILTS/README.md

 A next-generation multimodal AI model for early and accurate breast cancer detection by integrating **medical imaging** and **clinical text reports** using a hybrid **CNN + Transformer** architecture.

-## 🔍 Disclaimer
+📘 Project Definition

+BCD-VILTS (Breast Cancer Detection using Vision-and-Language Transformer System) is a novel, independently developed deep learning model that integrates medical imaging and clinical text data for improved breast cancer detection.
+While the architecture draws conceptual inspiration from the ViLT (Vision-and-Language Transformer) model—particularly in its approach to multimodal fusion—it is a standalone implementation designed specifically for the healthcare domain.

-This project, **BCD-VILTS**, is an independent implementation inspired by the ViLT architecture.
+> This project, BCD-VILTS, is an independent implementation inspired by the ViLT architecture.
 It is not affiliated with, endorsed by, or derived from the official ViLT authors.
-Any similarity in naming is purely to acknowledge the inspiration in multimodal fusion techniques.
+Any similarity in naming is purely to acknowledge the inspiration in multimodal fusion techniques, and the model has been developed with original code and domain-specific objectives.

 # Multimodal Transformer with Image Anchor